mautic/user-documentation/docs/contacts/custom_fields.rst

 4. **Globe icon** - You can update these fields publicly through the :doc:`tracking pixel</configuration/variables>` URL query see :doc:`Contact Monitoring</contacts/manage_contacts>` for more details.

-It's important to note that from Mautic 5, you won't be able to edit the default value for any Fields that are used to identify a Contact or Company, including:
+It's important to note that from Mautic 5, you won't be able to edit the default value for any Fields used to identify a Contact or Company, including:

 * Email